Paimon2/Tomyris/README.md

 You should be able to visit the webserver on ``[machine's IP address]:80`` (e.g ``127.0.0.1:80``).

-To view events, click the bell once logged in to webserver.
+To view events, click the bell once logged in to the webserver.

 ## Troubleshooting